 Radiographic changes consistent with avascular necrosis have led some authors to suggest that the inciting event is an injury to the vascular supply to the metatarsal head.
 Whether this is the result of a direct vascular injury or of repetitive injury to an area that has an inherently poor blood supply is unknown.
 Disorders that may affect blood supply (eg, diabetes mellitus, systemic lupus erythematosus, and hypercoagulability) have been suggested factors in the development of Freiberg disease.

-To better understand the blood supply to the metatarsal heads, several cadaveric investigations have been performed.
+With the aim of better understanding the blood supply to the metatarsal heads, several cadaveric investigations have been performed.
 Huber described the variability of the dorsal arteries in 200 feet, finding that 65% of those feet exhibited limited collateral anastomosis.
 Leung and Wong described as many as seven different patterns of supply originating from the first webspace dorsal artery.

 Wiley and Thurston noted variation, finding that 33% of specimens studied lacked a second metatarsal artery, with collaterals from the first and third metatarsal arteries supplying the second metatarsal head.
 Viladot and Viladot noted that the metatarsal head receives its vascular supply from small penetrating vessels at the joint capsule.